keithhutton/xmlrpcProxy/README.md

 General information
 -------------------

 The Xmlrpc proxy acts as a proxy for Xmlrpc calls.
+All the hard work is done by Spring Boot and the Apache XmlRpc libraries, plus some slightly modified code taken from the Apache XmlRpc source.
-It may be useful for calling web services that require Java 7 or higher to work with HTTPS from legacy systems running on Java 6 or lower that cannot be easily migrated to a higher version of Java.
+This proxy may be useful for calling web services that require Java 7 or higher to work with HTTPS from legacy systems running on Java 6 or lower that cannot be easily migrated to a higher version of Java.